Common

 The world changed forever some three million years ago, scientists have thought.
 The new land bridge allowed plants and animals free travel between the two continents, colonizing new worlds.
 It also changed ocean currents and ushered in an ice age.

-READ ALSO: What is the main theme of the epic Mahabharata?
+READ ALSO: What is an example of introspection?

 What was the land bridge and what happened to it?